 The Reverend Sandy Webb has served Church of the Holy Communion since August 2013.
-Under his leadership, Holy Communion has developed and implemented new models for communicating its message, welcoming newcomers, forming young people, serving the wider community, and having challenging conversations in a spirit of truth and love.
-The parish also commissioned several new works of visual and musical art during Sandy’s tenure, and completed a capital campaign that raised nearly $11 million and provided for the complete overhaul of the parish’s 50,000-square foot facility.
+During Sandy’s tenure, Holy Communion has developed and implemented new models for forming disciples of Jesus Christ, communicating the Good News, serving the wider community, and having challenging conversations in a spirit of truth and love.
+The parish also completed a major capital campaign and construction project.

 As rector, Sandy is a permanent trustee of St. Mary’s Episcopal School, and he has made a priority of strengthening the relationship between the church and the school.
-Sandy is also a leader in the Diocese of West Tennessee, most recently chairing the Board of Directors of the Church Home Trust and the Transition Committee that welcomed the Diocese’s fourth bishop.
-In the community, Sandy serves on the advisory board for the Salvation Army of Memphis and the Mid-South, and as an occasional consultant to local non-profit organizations through Give Back Memphis.
+Sandy also serves on the Diocese of West Tennessee’s Bishop & Council and on the Advisory Board for the Salvation Army of Memphis and the Mid-South.

-Before coming to Holy Communion, Sandy was associate to the rector at St. John’s Episcopal Church in Roanoke, Virginia.
-He was the founding chaplain to the Roanoke City Fire-EMS Department and a community representative on the institutional review board at Carilion Clinic and Roanoke Memorial Hospital.
+Before coming to Holy Communion, Sandy was associate to the rector at St. John’s Episcopal Church in Roanoke, Virginia, and founding chaplain to the Roanoke City Fire-EMS Department.

 A “cradle Episcopalian” from Massachusetts, Sandy always wanted to serve the Episcopal Church as a career.
-Before seminary, he worked in the executive office of the General Convention at denominational headquarters in New York where he advised several policy-making committees, helped plan a reorganization of the Presiding Bishop’s staff, and coordinated worship services for as many as 8,000 people.
-In various capacities, his work with General Convention worship spanned a total of fifteen years.
+Before seminary, he worked in the Executive Office of the General Convention at denominational headquarters in New York.
+He was involved in coordinating General Convention worship services for fifteen years.

 Sandy met and married his wife, Jessica, in Memphis.

 The Reverend Jonathan Chesney has served Church of the Holy Communion since October 2018.
-He was called to CHC especially to serve and lead in the pastoral care ministries of the parish after completing a residency in Clinical Pastoral Education, serving as a hospital ER chaplain in Chicago.
+He was called to Holy Communion especially to serve and lead in the pastoral care ministries of the parish after completing a Clinical Pastoral Education Residency in Chicago, an intensive course of study, while serving as a hospital ER chaplain, which meets the training requirements necessary for Board Certification.
 In addition to the canonical priestly roles, Jonathan has strong interests in and assists with liturgical planning and life, supporting the youth ministry, and taking part in some of the ecumenical and mission relationships CHC has with the larger community.

-Taking part in the councils of the larger Church, Jonathan serves the Diocese of West Tennessee as Chaplain for the Happening Steering Committee and Chair of the Commission on Ministry.
+Taking part in the councils of the larger Church, Jonathan serves the Diocese of West Tennessee as of the Commission on Ministry and Chaplain for the Happening Steering Committee and Chair.
 He is active in the Memphis Christian Pastors Network and holds a great love for Camp and Retreat ministries, such as those that take place at St. Columba Camp and Retreat Center.

 Jonathan first served the Church as a lay youth minister in the Diocese of Alabama and in ministry and programing at Camp McDowell, where he then discerned a call to ordained ministry.
 After studying at Virginia Theological Seminary, Jonathan served his first cure at Holy Trinity, Auburn, working especially closely with the college ministry, an area which he holds dear from being an active participant while in his own undergraduate studies at Trinity College, in Hartford, CT.